“The only thing necessary for the triumph of evil is for good men to do nothing.”– Edmund Burke

 f) There appear to be no real accountability as to where the monetary offerings of students go to.

 We acknowledge that Peter Yeung has contributed resources to multiple Palyul projects over the years.
 Many students were also introduced to the Buddhadharma because of him.
-Unfortunately, we have also experienced and witnessed first-hand the suffering he has caused directly and indirectly to students and ex-students.
+Unfortunately, it can never justify the harm he has caused directly and indirectly to students and ex-students, all of which we have experienced and witnessed first-hand.

 Peter Yeung is not currently teaching Vajrayana Buddhism to his students, and as far as we know, none of his student have taken any formal tantric vows (samaya).
 It is therefore our conclusion that we have been abused in the name of “Guru Yoga”.